 Ernesto Garcia Torres

 Maestro Ernesto comes from a long lineage of Curanderos.
 He is a world renowned Peruvian Mestizo Tabaquero Ascended Master.
 Ernesto is dedicated to healing by facilitating connection to the spirit of mother earth and plants through dieta.

-Maestra Sulmira and Maestro Jorge are the founders Jakon Nete a Shipibo Healing Center.
+Maestra Sulmira and Maestro Jorge are the founders of Jakon Nete a Shipibo Healing Center in Peru.
 They carry four generations of plant wisdom and facilitate profound healing through Ayahuasca ceremony and dietas with sacred plants.

 Plant Teacher Dietas

 A plant dieta is a healing protocol that opens you to receive the wisdom and healing of plant spirits.
 In the Upper Peruvian Amazon, Tobacco is one of the most revered plants in the jungle for its protection, guidance, healing and life enhancing properties.